 Gradelink Security Overview

 We take school privacy very seriously at Gradelink.
-We value your trust and understand that your securing your school’s data is our most important responsibility.
+We value your trust and understand securing your school’s data is our most important responsibility.
 We operate with rigorous attention to security, making the protection of students’ identity of students and the retention of the confidentiality of their personal data a top priority.

 All web and mobile client connections use industry-standard SSL encryption to protect web traffic from end to end.
 Today student information systems are expected to integrate with LMS and state reporting systems, but we believe your data is owned by your school and will never be given, sold, or otherwise provided to third parties without written consent or direction by your school administration.
 If we were ever to be approached with an information request by state educational or law enforcement authorities, we would actually refer the requestor to your school for consideration and direction by your school’s administration.